-To estimate the effects of the crisis on interest representation, we employ a difference-in-differences strategy.
-Our analyses provide strong evidence in support of the empirical expectations.
-We find that the COVID-19 crisis substantially decreased the access of NGOs to EU policy-makers relative to business interests, but that the picture is reversed with respect to public outreach as measured by social media activity.
-Furthermore, leveraging textual information about the agenda of each meeting and the contents of each social media post, we provide evidence that the driver of these results is consistent with the COVID-19 pandemic as the mechanism.
-Finally, we show that differences in access to policy-makers and social media activity between business interests and NGOs are not simply driven by differences in the economics resources available to each interest group.
-NGOs increase their activity on social media relative to business interests both among those with low and high lobbying budgets.
+Our empirical analysis provides strong evidence in support of these expectations.
+We find that the COVID-19 crisis substantially increased political access to EU policy-makers among business interests relative to NGOs, and that the picture is reversed with respect to public outreach on social media.
+Furthermore, we use textual information about the content of each meeting and social media post to provide corroborating evidence that the driver of these results is consistent with the COVID-19 pandemic.
+Finally, we show that these differences in access to policy-makers and social media activity between business interests and NGOs during the first crucial months of the pandemic are not simply due to differences in interest groups' access to economic resources.
+NGOs increased their activity on social media relative to business interests both among those with low and high lobbying budgets.
 Moreover, while businesses with larger lobbying resources benefited from the crisis in political access, NGOs with similar resources did not.

-Our findings demonstrate that, rather than bias in interest representation being constant over time, crises and abrupt agenda changes can cause substantial changes in the access and prominence of different types of interest groups.
-Yet, the results also emphasize the need to consider that the lobbying context conditions the effects of crisis on biases in interest representation.
-Due to variation in both the incentives and constraints that different groups face with respect to lobbying via different channels, a crisis can strengthen the prominence of some types of interests in one channel, but weaken them in another.
-The results serve as an important stepping stone for further analysis of the implications of crisis on interest representation, with broad consequences for political governance and democratic legitimacy.
+Our findings demonstrate that crises and abrupt agenda changes can cause substantial changes in the access and prominence of different types of interest groups.
+They also emphasize the need to consider that the effects of crisis on biases in interest representation can vary between different channels of lobbying, strengthening the prominence of some types of interests in one channel, but weakening their prominence in others.
+The results serve as an important stepping stone for further analysis of the implications of crisis on interest representation more generally, with broad consequences for political governance and democratic legitimacy.